Neymar"s tears worry nervous Brazilians

 "It was either the symptom of troubling instability or it was a return of Neymar's narcissism that Neymar had managed to control so well for nearly the whole match."

+In his post-match tweet, Neymar defended himself, telling critics "not everyone knows what I went through to get here.
+Talk is cheap, now it's time to act."

+"In my life, things have never been easy and won't be now!
+The dream, no not the dream -- the OBJECTIVE! -- continues."

-And while Brazilians at live screenings of the game around the country erupted in joy at the win, there was withering criticism of Neymar for his apparently over-theatrical fall in front of the Costa Rican goal -- leading to a penalty being overturned on VAR analysis.
+While Brazilians at live screenings of the game around the country erupted in joy at the win, there was also withering criticism of Neymar for his apparently over-theatrical fall in front of the Costa Rican goal -- leading to a penalty being overturned on VAR analysis.

 "His artistic gesture cost Brazil the penalty," Globo TV commentator Galvao Bueno said on air.

-At least the under-pressure team can always count on the support of Tite.
+At least the under-pressure team can always count on Tite's support.

 The famously expressive coach celebrated so vigorously on the touchline after the first goal that he fell and rolled on the grass.

-A GIF of the tumble instantly shot around Brazilian social media with WAGs asking if Tite himself hadn't been teaching Neymar how to dive.
+A GIF of the tumble instantly shot around Brazilian social media, with cynics asking if Tite himself hadn't been teaching Neymar how to dive.